 You achieve this by choosing from a list of options as you see in the screenshot above.

-Copying adjustments in general through the All Other field now also has two Copy specific options like Metadata has.
+Copying adjustments in general through the All Other field now also has two Copy specific options as Metadata has.
 The advantage is that you are free to copy all adjustments (crop, vignette, clarity for example) or only some of them.

 Last but not least, applying styles and presets during tethering is now set in a separate field, making it easier to handle.